Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values: Empirical Results

-This data set is the "Spam" data set from the UCI Machine Learning Repository \citep{Dua:2019} and is available at: https://archive.ics.uci.edu/ml/datasets/Spambase

-According to the data set description the data was generated from spam and non-spam emails.
+\textbf{Spam:} This data set consists of $n=4601$ vectors of dimension $d=58$.
+It is the \emph{Spam} data set from the UCI Machine Learning Repository \citep{Dua:2019} and is available at \url{https://archive.ics.uci.edu/ml/datasets/Spambase}.
+According to the data set description, the data was generated from spam and non-spam emails.
 Most of the features (48 of 58) are word frequencies from different words.
-Other features measure occurrence frequencies of certain characters or capital letters.
+Other features measure the occurrence frequencies of certain characters or capital letters.

-The experimental results are summarized in table \ref{tab:Spam_sse}.
-For all $k$-values larger than 10 \bkm{} could on average significantly improve the solutions generated by \kmp.